trevordevore/dataview_demo/README.md

 Levure, DataView helper, DataView Tree helper, and DataView Database Cursor helper, and DataView Paginated Scroll helper are all submodules.

-To open the application, launch LiveCode and open the `./app/standalone.livecode` stack file, switch to the Browse tool, and click on the **Open Application** button.

 Screencast walkthrough: https://youtu.be/euIHj1Qrokk

 Levure: https://github.com/trevordevore/levure